Black Friday Deal : Up to 40% OFF! + 2 free self-paced courses + Free Ebook - SCHEDULE CALL

 37. Application Layer Attacks

-In this type of cyber attacks the hacker attempts to take advantage of loopholes in applications or web servers by focusing on the application layer of a system.
+In this type of cyber attack, the hacker attempts to take advantage of loopholes in applications or web servers by focusing on the application layer of a system.

 38. Dictionary Attacks

 The attacker uses a list of common terms to try and guess a user's password.
-Because so many people choose simple or weak passwords, this attack is successful.
+This attack is successful because so many people choose simple or weak passwords.

 39. Virus